Jay-Adusumilli/JSCP/docs/config.md

   - Check that the repo name in the webhook (`owner/repo`) matches the `repo` in your YAML.
 - Build fails immediately?
   - Verify `dockerfile_path` is correct and exists at that path in the repo.
-  - Ensure the server can access the repo URL and the specified branch/tag/commit.
-For private repos, provide an accessible URL or configure BuildKit with credentials.
+  - Ensure the BuildKit daemon can reach GitHub over HTTPS (443).
+If egress is restricted, consider using an internal Git mirror or pre-cloning to a local context instead of a remote Git context.
 - Rollout fails or is skipped?
   - Provide `deployment_name` and confirm `kubectl` has access to the cluster/namespace.